pauldlynch/eqguide/guides/mines-of-gloomingdeep/index.md

 **Bugs**

 No fire beetle eyes (for druid Flame Lick, etc).
-No snake scales doe shaman/beastlord Scale Skin.
+No snake scales for shaman/beastlord Scale Skin.
 Gloomingdeep counts as indoors, so Camouflage and Harmony don’t work; but Spirit of Wolf does.

 **Useful Customisations**